CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 # Act/Conclusions

-Despite their relatively small populations transgender and non-binary people are underserved by shelter services in proportion to their population.
-However, it is impossible to say the reason for this without qualitative data such as a surveys.
+Although transgender and non-binary individuals represent smaller segments of the population, they appear to be underserved by shelter services relative to their population size.
+Additionally, these groups utilize emergency shelters less frequently compared to male and female homeless individuals, suggesting a potential correlation between usage rates and service availability.

+According to a subject matter expert, a potential barrier to access for transgender and non-binary individuals may be the requirement to disclose their birth gender before gaining entry to gender-specific emergency shelter services.
+However, pinpointing the specific reason(s) behind this underservice necessitates more nuanced quantitative or qualitative data, such as comprehensive surveys.
+Without such data, it remains challenging to ascertain the precise factors contributing to this discrepancy in shelter service utilization.

 On the bright side transgender and non-binary people are consistently using shelter services more often since 2019.
 These two groups have by far had the most growth in this area over the past 5 years.

 Recommendations:

-1. Take survey data of transgender and non-binary people to find out why they might not be using the services available to them.
+1. Take surveys of transgender and non-binary people to find out why they might not be using the services available to them.
 2. Inform transgender and non-binary people of the services available to them and how to access them.

+## Updates

+Update 1

+Created a pivot table based on 2023 PIT Count data to analyze different shelter usage rates for each gender provided.
+Imported into Tableau and used calculated fields to find what percent of the total sheltered for a specific gender each shelter type is responsible for.
+Created four pie charts for comparison.